PhantazmNetwork/PhantazmServer/README.md

 In addition to the files included in this repository, to properly run Phantazm you will need access to a Git repository containing valid configuration files, as these define most aspects of gameplay and are essential.
 Whether you are developing for our network or not, you must specify a configuration repository.
-The first time you run `docker compose up`, the setup script will prompt you to enter a URL, which will be appended automatically to your `.override.env` file.
+The first time you run `docker compose up` (or `Launch Phantazm`), the setup script will prompt you to enter a URL, which will be appended automatically to your `.override.env` file.
 An example of such a URL is below:

 ```
 https://steanky:[token-redacted]@github.com/PhantazmNetwork/Configuration
 ```

+If you need to re-generate the files in `./run` for any reason, you can simply delete it and it will be recreated the next time you launch a development build.
+This can help if you are running into errors related to the development environment setup.

 ### Additional setup (Linux users only)